-Each District may select an ANLP Liaison willing and able to fulfill the position.
-It is suggested that the member selected for the position have at least six months clean and sober from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider).
+Each District, Group, or Meeting may select any number of ANLP Liaisons willing and able to fulfill the position, or any member may "self-select" to be an ANLP Liaison.
+An ANLP Liaison can be anyone who is able and willing to make ANLP-related announcements in meetings.
+It is suggested that the member(s) selected have at least six months clean and sober from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider).
+However, meetings, groups and districts are autonomous and free to set their own requirements.